-Benefits would arise due to the restoration of the building's fabric and the long-term sustainability of the heritage asset which would contribute to the preservation and management of historic buildings in Odiham, resulting from the residential use as an optimum viable use.
+Benefits would arise due to the restoration of the building's fabric and the long-term sustainability of the heritage asset which would contribute to the preservation and management of historic buildings in Odiham, resulting from the optimum viable residential use before officers.
 This would attract a significant benefit and significant weight.

-The harm identified at a 'less than substantial' level at the bottom end of the scale would rise as a result of the physical alterations proposed to the historic fabric of building.
-This harm is not regarded significant due to the fact that most of the physical alterations referred to in this report would be reversible (without material implications to the historic fabric).
+The harm identified at a 'less than substantial' level at the bottom end of the scale would rise as a result of the limited intervention to the historic fabric of this curtilage listed building, in terms of removing a section of the timber suspended ceiling and works to roof truss required, however they are necessary and justified to accommodate the residential use proposed.